 It’s an upholstery and heavy duty staple remover and it makes light work of removing all those staples, as anyone who has tackled removing the bajillion staples from an upholstery project will appreciate.

-I have these Quick-Grip clamps and I use them all the time to fix furniture pieces.
+I have an older version of these Quick-Grip Clamps, several of them actually, and I use them all the time to fix furniture pieces.

 Those are my top 10 essential tools I have and use on a regular basis in my workshop!
 There are still many things missing from our DIY arsenal though, so I will be following up with another list soon.
 I’ll be focusing on the smaller products and tools that are essential to rehabbing furniture and anything else you want to upcycle, so stay tuned!

 How about an oldie but goodie before you go to get your thrifty makeover fix?

 Check out what I did with this $30 thrift store headboard HERE! 🙂